The Tennessee Celebration of

 The Lifetime Achievement Awards are going to Ernest “Rip” Patton Jr., a civil rights activist and veteran of the Freedom Riders; and Rev. V. H. “Sonnye” Dixon, the lead pastor at Hobson UMC, known as a passionate advocate for public education, a champion of human and civil rights for all people, and a person unafraid to speak truth to power in political, social, education and religious communities.

-The theme for Human Rights Day this year is “Our Shared Humanity: Rooted in Hope,” and will bring people together in an uplifting celebration of the good that has come out of a year filled with chaos.
-A panel incorporating this theme will be moderated by Beverly Watts of the Tennessee Human Rights Commission.
-Panel members will be former Commission Chair Jocelyn Wurzburg and past Human Rights Rising Advocate Awardee Justin Jones.
+Mel Fowler-Green, director of Metro Human Relations Commission, will comment on our theme: “Our Shared Humanity: Rooted in Hope.”
+Rashad the Poet will do a performance piece to help lift people out of a year filled with chaos.
+A panel incorporating the theme will be moderated by Beverly Watts of the Tennessee Human Rights Commission.
+Panel members will be former Commissioner Jocelyn Wurzburg and past Human Rights Rising Advocate Awardee Justin Jones.

 A committee of human rights organizations, nonprofits, and advocates, including the Tennessee Human Rights Commission, Metro Human Relations Commission, Scarritt Bennett Center, Tennessee United for Human Rights, the Church of Scientology, and others, work together each year to plan the event.